ocean-mapping-group/ocean-mapping-group.github.io/omg/checkSD.md

         *   Standard deviation (`100.0 * sigma[i]`)
         *   Absolute standard deviation (`100.0 * sig2[i]`)
 6.  **Cleanup:** Closes files and frees memory.

+## Output Files
+*   `deviation.list`: An ASCII file containing mean percentage difference, standard deviation, and absolute standard deviation per beam angle.

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `array.h`: For `JHC_header` structure and DTM data handling.
+*   `support.h`: For general utility functions and error handling.
+*   `j_proj.h`: For coordinate projection functions.

+## Notes
+This tool provides a quantitative measure of multibeam data quality against a DTM, enabling the detection of systematic errors and biases.
+The two-pass approach is robust in distinguishing overall bias from random scatter.
+The output format is suitable for plotting beam-angle-dependent accuracy characteristics.